Identifying Macro Causal Effects in a C-DMG over ADMGs: Identification of Macro Causal Effects in a C-DMG over ADMGs

 The standard definition of d-separation~\citep{Pearl_1988} was introduced for ADMGs.
 It was later extended to DMGs in \cite{Forre_2018} and to cluster-ADMGs in \cite{Anand_2023}.
-In this subsection, we show that it it is also readily extendable to C-DMGs.
-We start by defining blocked paths and d-separation.
+In this subsection, we show that it is also readily extendable to C-DMGs.
+We start by defining blocked walks and d-separation.